top of page

 Lunging at me when I reach into their cage

 Firstly, consider whether your rabbit has enough space.
 A hutch or a cage is never suitable, even for short periods.
-Rabbits need 60sq foot, or (2mx3m floor space, 1m high).
-The rabbit welfare association has more information about this here.
+Rabbits need 60sq foot space (or 2mx3m floor space, 1m high).
 Small spaces make rabbits frustrated, and heighten territorial behaviour.
 Secondly, is your rabbit neutered or spayed?
-Like teenagers, rabbits hormones can change their behaviour, and make them aggressive.
+Like teenagers, rabbits' hormones can change their behaviour, and make them aggressive.
 Neutering also has vital health benefits.

 Fighting with my other rabbit

-Rabbits must be neutered/spayed, and eight weeks post surgery before being introduced to other rabbits, in order to prevent breeding but also to prevent fighting due to hormones.
-They must also be introduced in a small area neither rabbit has been before (or an area neutralised with white vinegar), then proper bonding techniques followed.
-It is essential for rabbits to be bonded with at least one other rabbit- this is a welfare need.
+Rabbits must be neutered/spayed, and eight weeks post surgery before being introduced to other rabbits.
+This prevents breeding but also prevents fighting due to hormones.
+When bonding rabbits they must be introduced in a small area neither rabbit has been before (or an area neutralised with white vinegar), then proper bonding techniques followed.
+It is essential for rabbits to be bonded with at least one other rabbit.
+This is a welfare need.

 Not getting enough of my time or attention